AmreshRajvinderSingh/DMDD-Final-Project/README.md

 - Always protect your encryption keys and passphrases to prevent unauthorized data access.
 - Regularly review and update your data access policies to ensure compliance with the latest data protection regulations.

-## Contributing
-We welcome contributions to the Stock Optimate project.
-Please read our contributing guidelines before submitting your pull request.

-## License
-Stock Optimate is released under the MIT License.
-See the LICENSE file for more details.